Different types of attribution

 Insights by attribution

-Attribution modelling helps marketeers to make the right choices while optimizing their advertising.
+Attribution modelling helps marketers to make the right choices while optimising their advertising.
 The right attribution model can answer the following questions:

 Which channel leads to most conversions?